EnzoBnl/enzobnl/spark.md

 - the size under *shuffle write* and *shuffle read* sections are values after compression.

 #### c) Exchange-optimized jobs
-Shuffle can be the bottleneck for I/O bound jobs.
-It is not about reducing the number of shuffle stages but about reducing the total amount of data passed over the network: having 2 exchanges steps shuffling 100GB leads to a 2 times worst performance than having 4 exchanges of 25GB because with the first scenario there is 200GB of data that goes through the network and only 100 in the second.
-For example, DatabrickAaron Davidson presents an optimization in [its talk](youtube.com/watch?v=dmL0N3qfSc8 A Deeper Understanding of Spark Internals - Aaron Davidson (Databricks)), for a job counting distinct names per initial letter:
+Shuffle can be the bottleneck step for I/O bound jobs.
+Writing exchange-optimized jobs it is **not about reducing the number of shuffle steps but about reducing the total amount of data passed over the network during the job**.

+For example, Aaron Davidson presents an optimization in [its talk (# A Deeper Understanding of Spark Internals)](youtube.com/watch?v=dmL0N3qfSc8 A Deeper Understanding of Spark Internals - Aaron Davidson (Databricks)), for a job counting distinct names per initial letter:

 ```scala
 val names: RDD[String] = ...